taylorjg/AngularDialog-TypeScript/README.md

 ### Compiling multiple TypeScript files to a single JavaScript file

-I used the following article to compile all .ts files to a single .js file:
+I used information in the following article to figure out how to compile all .ts files to a single .js file:

 http://www.stevefenton.co.uk/Content/Blog/Date/201301/Blog/Getting-The-Right-Set-Up-For-TypeScript/